 As the highest quality of Oblaten Lebkuchen available, Elisen Lebkuchen must contain 25% of only almonds, hazelnuts, and/or walnuts, no other nut is used, and be no more than 10% flour.
 Now that’s a heavy cookie.

 These are Lebkuchen that are baked in the city of Nürnberg.
-They are the best known because local history tells of Emperor Freidrich III handing out four thousand of these cookies to the children of Nuremberg all imprinted with his image.
-They are known for having a soft and light texture, and for having a picture drawn or imprinted.
+Kaiserlein Lebkuchen are the best known because local history tells of Emperor Freidrich III handing out four thousand of these cookies to the children of Nuremberg all imprinted with his image.
+They have a soft and light texture with a picture drawn or imprinted.

 Brown (Braune) Lebkuchen

-These cookies are made with dough heavily infused with honey or syrup.
+You make Brown Lebkuchen cookie dough with plenty of honey or syrup.
 After baking, the cookies are covered with a sugar glaze or chocolate.

 White (Weisse) Lebkuchen

 These cookies get their name from their very light color, which comes from the dough’s large amount of eggs or egg whites.
-They are then decorated with almonds, candied lemon, and/or orange peels.
+You can decorate White Lebkuchen with almonds, candied lemon, and/or orange peels.